music video mailing-list

 - 4-4.
 How do I become a music video director?

 There are two ways to go about it.
-Go to film school or get an intership.
+Go to film school or get an internship.

 Although there are some independent directors out there, typically a director will be signed up to a specific production company.
 Before you get hired, however, you will need to make a reel to show people what you can do.
-If you have go to film school, or if you have the appropriate equipment, you can shoot a short film and use this as your reel.
+If you are going to film school, or if you have the appropriate equipment, you can shoot a short film and use this as your reel.

 Internships are another way of getting your foot in the door.
 It's a good method to learn the tricks of the trade through experience, not to mention allow you to meet people who work in the business and make some contacts.
 This can, of course, potentially lead to the director's chair (or other positions, if you are interested in another branch like photography or editing).

-If you are interested in doing an internship, I would recommend checking the production section and asking individual production companies about current opportunities.
+If you are interested in doing an internship, we recommend using the search engine and asking individual production companies about current opportunities.
 Keep in mind that this might require working for free, at least in the beginning.

 - 4-5.
 I am an actor -- can I send you pictures?

-Unless you have previous music video experience, I don't really see what I would do with them.
-If you DO have such experience, I will be happy to place your picture (only one please) on your credit page.
-If there is no page up for you yet, please also submit your credits so I can add one.
+Unless you have previous music video experience, we don't really see what we would do with them.
+If you DO have such experience, we'd be happy to place your picture (only one please) on your credit page.
+If there is no page up for you yet, please also submit your credits so we can add one.

 Note that pictures will ONLY be used to illustrate your page on mvdbase.com.
-I cannot and WILL NOT submit them to directors or production companies.
+We cannot and WILL NOT submit them to directors or production companies.
 Why not?
-Because it's not my job.
+Because it's not our job.
 Get yourself an agent.

 - 4-6.
 I am an actor -- can you get me a job on a music video?